 They talked about books, which Ellie thought was kind of funny.
 She’d read a lot of books up to the age of ten or so, but then sort of stopped.
 It fell out of fashion, and though she’d always advocate books, she wouldn’t really read them all that much as of late.

 She had just finished explaining that, although she liked romance, fantasy was her favorite genre, when the man interrupted her by saying: “Excuse me, Ellie, but are you hungry by any chance?”

 Ellie’s stomach had been rumbling for a while now, but she hadn’t noticed as she’d been immersed in the conversation.
 “Yes.” she simply answered, hiding her embarrassment.

 “Good.
-How does apple pie sound?” the man said in a soft tone.
+How does apple pie sound?” the man inquired in a soft tone.